Tips

 For the most accurate measurement of performance, it’s very important to look at the U-Factor value for the whole window (called “whole unit performance”), not just the center of glass, which is a measurement you might come across.
 When comparing performance across manufacturers, make sure you have whole unit performance for all products you’re evaluating.

-One of the ways windows can be optimized for a specific climate zone is with a glass coating.
-Low-E glass coatings come standard with our windows.
-They are ultra thin, generally transparent, and are applied in various ways to help keep your home more comfortable.
+One of the ways windows can be optimized for a specific climate zone is with glass coatings.
+Low-E/Low-E4 glass coatings come standard with our windows.
+They are ultra thin, generally transparent, and improve window efficiency.
 These coatings work by reflecting or absorbing heat.
-They can also be combined so different coatings are used on different panes of glass in order to create optimal performance by reflecting and absorbing heat as needed.
+They can also be combined so different coatings are used on different panes of glass in order to help create optimal performance.

-This is another advantage of dual- and triple-pane windows.
-In fact, one of the reasons triple-pane windows offer such superior performance is because the third pane offers an additional opportunity to include a Low-E coating.
+One of the reasons triple-pane windows offer such superior performance is because the third pane offers an additional opportunity to include Low-E coatings.
 Here is what you need to know:

 Low-E coatings for cold climates

-• SmartSun™ glass gives the benefits of Low-E while also helping to reduce 95% of harmful UV rays, which helps reduce fading to your furnishings and décor.
+SmartSun™ glass gives the benefits of Low-E while also helping to reduce 95% of harmful UV rays, which can cause fading to your furnishings and décor.
 Find this option on all our products.

 The combination of PassiveSun glass with HeatLock technology can be a good one in a Northern climate, because it can help insulate the home while also heating it with the power of the sun.
 This combination might be useful in a home that’s been designed according to passive house principles.